Sandwich cellularity and a version of cell theory: Cell theory for algebras

+\begin{Remark} The admissibility condition in \autoref{P:SandwichMonoid} can be removed if one works with algebras that are potentially not unital.
+In fact, the theory of sandwich cellular algebras that are potentially not unital runs in parallel to the one in this paper; only the technical details will change. \end{Remark}

-\begin{Remark} The discussion in this section is new, but the question whether monoid algebras are cellular is well-studied, see {\eg} \cite{Ea-cellular-semigroups} which is very similar to \autoref{P:SandwichMonoidCellular}, but our point is that this follows from the general theory of sandwich cellular algebras. \end{Remark}
+\begin{Remark} The discussion in this section is new, but the question whether monoid algebras are cellular is well-studied.
+See {\eg} \cite{Ea-cellular-semigroups} which is very similar to \autoref{P:SandwichMonoidCellular}, but our point is that this follows from the general theory of sandwich cellular algebras.
+Our general theory can also be used to reprove the main results in \cite{Wi-cellular-twisted-semigroups} or \cite{GuXi-cellular-twisted-semigroups}, which in turn generalize \cite{Ea-cellular-semigroups}. \end{Remark}